 The picture, left, shows the new wheelchair being admired by the Monday Volunteers and Forestry Commission staff at High Lodge.

 In addition, Bike Art at High Lodge Forest Centre has a small range of cycles for those with limited ability to ride a conventional bicycle, available at standard rates.
 For those with sensory deprivation such as profound deafness or partial sight or who would otherwise be unsafe riding conventional bikes there are tandems.
-For wheelchair users, Bike Art can hire out a tricycle that incorporates a removable chair or a tricycle that incorporates a platform with secure fastenings for the user's own wheelchair.
 All of these specialised cycles were donated by Friends of Thetford Forest.

 A leaflet promoting them has been produced and can be posted or emailed on request by emailing email@example.com.